MetOffice/git-novice/learners/setup.md

        or the [Google Titan key](https://store.google.com/us/product/titan_security_key?hl=en-US&pli=1).
     3. use a password manager such as [KeePass](https://keepass.info/) to generate one-time passwords (OTPs) and [set up MFA using OTPs](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-one-time-passwords).
-       At the Met Office, search, "Using KeePass for one-time passwords" on SharePoint for setup instructions.
+       At the Met Office, search for "Using KeePass for one-time passwords" on SharePoint for setup instructions.

 The GitHub documentation provides [more details about configuring MFA](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).